 This study aimed to examine the significant relationship between automation adoption and the predictors of remote education among public elementary school teachers in Baganga District, Division of Davao Oriental.
 It seeks to provide insights on how institutional support, technological readiness, and pedagogical integration affect teachers' capacity to deliver education remotely, thereby informing strategies that strengthen digital teaching practices in basic education.

-Figure 1: Conceptual Framework of the Study
+Fig. 1.
+Conceptual Framework of the Study

 This study is anchored on the Technology Acceptance Model (TAM) by Davis (1989), which posits that an individual’s acceptance and usage of technology are primarily influenced by perceived usefulness and perceived ease of use.
 In the context of public elementary school teachers, automation adoption—such as the use of digital platforms, AI tools, and learning management systems—serves as a crucial determinant of their readiness and effectiveness in delivering remote education.
 The integration of automation in teaching practices reflects not only a response to technological advancement but also an adaptation to evolving pedagogical demands in a digitally mediated learning environment.
 Thus, the level at which teachers adopt automation tools can be seen as a significant predictor of their capability to engage in and sustain remote instruction.